fgaz/fgaz.github.io/about.md

 I'm Francesco Gazzetta, a student of computer science from Treviso, Italy.
 I enjoy programming, hiking, photographing<del>, and keeping this blog up-to-date</del>.

-You can contact me on a variety of services:
+You can find/contact me on a variety of services:

 * Email: my username @ my domain
 * Telegram: <a rel="me" href="https://telegram.me/fgaz0">@fgaz0</a> (I know, proprietary server...)